taywil612/TaylorPortfolio/README.md

 **So far I have worked with many software/coding applications such as...**
 - Microsoft Visual Studio + Microsoft Visual Studio Code
 - Microsoft Office + Excel + Powerpoint + Word
-- Oracle + MySqlDeveloper, for creating a database system
+- Oracle + SqlDeveloper, for creating a database system
 - Git/Github, for group collaborations

 - Enterprise Architecture, for creating different types of software models and diagrams